Junqo-org/junqo-platform/docs/developer/old_frontend.md

 ## Getting started

-The frontend of the **Junqo-platform** is a Flutter application.
+The old frontend of the **Junqo-platform** was a Flutter application.
-Its main goal is to provide a user interface to interact with the backend.
+Its main goal was to provide a user interface to interact with the backend.

 ### Prerequisites